Spring Garden Revival

 Stormwater Management & Erosion Control During Plant Removal Operations in Compliance with Rockport's MS4 Program

-Compliance with the Clean Water Act and MassDEP Stormwater Standards is essential during plant removal in Rockport, especially for exposed soil areas >1,000 sq ft.
-Best management practices (BMPs) include silt fences, straw wattles, and inlet protection to prevent debris and sediment from entering storm drains.
-Equipment and material staging must be at least 50-100 feet from water bodies, with daily cleanup and inspection of erosion controls.
-Long-term, native plant establishment improves infiltration and water quality, supporting MS4 goals.
-Compliance monitoring involves regular inspections and photographic documentation.
-For MS4 program details, contact:
+Compliance with the Clean Water Act and MassDEP Stormwater Standards is essential during plant removal in Rockport, especially for areas >1,000 sq ft.
+Best management practices (BMPs) include immediate erosion control, storm drain protection, and perimeter controls (silt fence, straw wattles, compost filter socks).
+Equipment and material staging must be 50-100 feet from water bodies, with daily cleanup to prevent debris migration.
+Long-term, native plant establishment improves infiltration and water quality, supporting groundwater recharge and reducing runoff.
+Regular inspections and documentation are required, with repairs made within 24-48 hours of any control failure.
+For MS4 compliance, coordinate with:

 Rockport Department of Public Works